Watchung Reservation: Unique natural springs and salamander habitat

 Army Corps of Engineers discussed the unique natural spring environment in the reservation, which provided habitat for six species of salamander:

 Scattered along the northwest slopes above Blue Brook in the Watchung Reservation, from the "Glen" to Seeley's Pond, are numerous springs that are of apparent great antiquity.

 The springs in the reservation are the only series of intact and relatively undisturbed springs remaining in the area, others having been destroyed, disturbed or altered in some way by human activities.

 Most springs will have one to three species of salamanders (Dusky, Two-lined, Red) that carry out their entire life cycles in the vicinity of the spring.
 The addition of any others indicates very long periods of stability.
 The Four-toed salamander is a rare relictual species, the presence of which makes these springs unique.
 The Long-tailed salamander is an even greater indicator of long term stability since it utilizes the underground portions of the springs as well as the surface portions.
 It also adds uniqueness to these springs since the reservation is the only place outside the Kittatinny Ridge and Valley of Sussex County where populations are known to occur at present.

 No other system of springs in New Jersey appears to contain all five of the salamander species found in the reservation.

 There have also been reports of sightings of the Blue-spotted salamander in the springs of Watchung Reservation.

+Safety concerns

+In 2024 a car accident occurred on Sky Top drive within the Watchung Reservation.
+There have been questions whether the roads within the Watchung Reservation are safe.